Bonne Terre, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

-A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog attack lawyers in Bonne Terre, MO, know how victims can be affected.
-For example, here are a few of the most common injuries related to dog bites:
+As harmless as they seem, "man's best friend" can be dangerous.
+Our dog attack lawyers in Bonne Terre, MO, understand how victims and their families can be affected after an incident.
+For instance, below are some of the most common injuries related to dog bites:

 • Rabies